In this unit students will identify how to plan and carry out a statistical investigation about a topic of interest.

 - Keep wording simple and short

 - Avoid questions that ask about more than one thing

 - Support students to pose their data collection/survey questions.
 They should also think about any specific instructions, e.g. if they were going to collect information the amount of litter around the school they may need to define what they consider to be litter, what are the different areas they will collect from, how they will count the litter e.g. by number of pieces of litter, by weight, by plastic bags full.

 Managing surveys: depending on the target groups and how you plan to manage the survey process there are a few options here to choose from.

-- Groups might be the class; the parents of the class; teachers in the school; students in another class (e.g. another year level)
+- What is the group?
+E.g., the class; the parents of the class; teachers in the school; students in another class (e.g. another year level)

-- The questionnaire contains all the survey questions from across the class that pertain to that group
+- Does the questionnaire contains all the survey questions from across the class that pertain to that group?

-- Check that there is no identifying information that is collected – all responses should be anonymous – teachers will need to manage this carefully.
+- Is any identifying information collected?
+All responses should be anonymous – teachers will need to manage this carefully.